The Spectral Approach to Linear Rational Expectations Models: Existence and Uniqueness

-In closing, it is important to note that the assumptions underlying existence and uniqueness in this paper are weaker than in all of the previous literature on frequency domain solutions of LREMs, namely the work of \cite{whiteman}, \cite{onatski}, \cite{tanwalker}, and \cite{tan}.
+In closing, it is important to note that the assumptions underlying existence and uniqueness in this paper are weaker than in all of the previous literature on frequency domain solutions of LREMs, namely the work of \cite{whiteman}, \cite{onatski}, \cite{tanwalker}, \cite{tan}, and \cite{meyer}.
 These works require the exogenous process to have a purely non deterministic \cite{wold} representation, an assumption that is demonstrated to be unnecessary.
-The weaker assumptions of this paper have also facilitated discussion of unit roots, an aspect of the theory absent from the previous literature.
-The advantage of these stronger assumptions, however, is that they do permit very explicit expressions of solutions.
+The weaker assumptions of this paper have also facilitated discussion of zeros of $M$, an aspect of the theory absent from the previous literature.
+The advantage of these stronger assumptions, however, is that they do permit closed form expressions of solutions.
 See Appendix \ref{sec:previous} for a more detailed discussion.